Ping-Foundation/Yeng-App-Server/README.md

-# Yengg-App-Server
+# Yeng-App-Server
-This is the Server Module for Yengg App.
+This is the Server Module for Yeng App.